marcoverpas/PhD_Lectures_Macerata_2025/README.md

 ## A3_A_Simple_MCT_Model

-The the simplest version of the monetary circuit, only four agents are considered: the central bank, commercial banks, production firms, and wage earners.
+The simplest version of the monetary circuit, only four agents are considered: the central bank, commercial banks, production firms, and wage earners.
 For the sake of simplicity, we assume that intrest rates on both bank deposits and loans are equal to zero.

 :bank: **Step 1: money creation**.
 Commercial banks grant credit to firms, thus enabling them to start the process of production.
 This credit flow is denominated *initial finance*.
 Only frms are admitted to bank credit *at this stage*.
 If firms are considered as one integrated and consolidated sector, the only purchase they have to make is that of labour power.
 Therefore, their only payment is the wage bill.
 As a result, the wage policy of the firms ultimately depends on the credit policy of the banks.